orbitalquark/textadept/docs/api.md

 * *`left`*: The left part of the enclosure.
 * *`right`*: The right part of the enclosure.
+* *`select`*: Optional flag that indicates whether or not to keep enclosed text selected.
+The default value is `false`.

 <a id="textadept.editing.filter_through"></a>
 #### `textadept.editing.filter_through`(*command*)